Cuchuflim/DynamoDB-to-Redshift/README.md

 # DynamoDB-to-Redshift
-AWS DynamoDB to Redshift using Kinesis Firehose
+Demonstrate how to execute an ETL operation from AWS DynamoDB stream to Amazon Redshift using Amazon Kinesis Firehose and AWS Lambda.
+This guide will cover creating, configuring, and connecting the necessary components to perform the ETL.